 If you would like to help provide courtroom dogs at no cost to those who need them most, please consider making a gift.

 Facility Dogs (non TOUCH)

-Duo Dogs’s uniquely-trained facility dogs do important community work that impacts people of all ages, all over the world.
+Duo Dogs’ uniquely-trained facility dogs do important community work that impacts people of all ages, all over the world.
 These amazing animals are placed with client organizations and provide support when it’s needed most.

 In medical facilities, our dogs can sooth a young child as they’re facing an uncomfortable procedure or calm a patient who’s anxious about treatment.
-They work within the legal system to comfort victims during forensic interviews or even stay nearby when the testify in court.
+They work within the legal system to comfort victims during forensic interviews or even stay nearby when they testify in court.
 In school districts, these professional pups assist children with special needs as they learn to overcome barriers and become their best selves.

 If you are in need of a Facility Dog, please fill out a prospective client inquiry form to begin the process.
 Note: Although specially trained and certified, Facility Dogs do not have public access and do not fall under the protection of the Americans with Disabilities Act.

 If you would like to support Duo’s Facility Dog program, please consider making a gift.